codefellows/setup-guide/code-301/README.md

     Time:        0.892 s
    ```

-1. Complete an "ACP" (Add/Commit/Push)
+1. Complete an "ACP": Add all files (including the ".dotfiles"), Commit the changes, and Push to GitHub
-1. Return to GitHub and open this repository
+1. Return to GitHub and refresh the view of your `data-structures-and-algorithms` repository, where you should see what you pushed
 1. Go to the "Actions" tab
-1. You should see a green indicator, showing that your tests are passing just as they were when you ran them from the terminal
+1. You should see a green check mark on your most recent commit, showing that your tests are passing just as they were when you ran them from the terminal

-Once this process completes, you will have a freshly setup "DS&A" folder structure on your system.
+Once this process completes, you will have a freshly setup "DS&A" folder structure on your system, and sync'd to GitHub.

 > What are those tests?
 We will cover that in lecture as well as how to use this repository on a daily basis.
 At this point, our goal is prove that it's properly setup.